coreos/rpm-ostree/docs/HACKING.md

     - For `make vmcheck`: Follow the instructions for [installing cosa inside an existing container][3] from the [cosa GitHub repository][4]

-Today rpm-ostree uses [cxx.rs](https://cxx.rs/) - the CLI tools for that aren't packaged in e.g. Fedora; we ship the pre-generated source in the releases.
-It is installed as part of the `installdeps.sh` script.
-Most importantly, it must be reinstalled after you run `make clean` on the project.
+Today rpm-ostree uses [cxx.rs](https://cxx.rs/), and as of https://github.com/coreos/rpm-ostree/pull/3864 we commit the generated code to git.
+If you want to regenerate it (particularly when changing it), use `ci/install-cxx.sh`.
+Most importantly, it currently must be reinstalled after you run `make clean` on the project.